 The iPhone 4s didn’t get iOS 10 and it won’t get iOS 11.
-That means iOS 9.3.5 will be the last update for Apple’s aging former flagship.
+That means iOS 9.3.5 will continue to serve as the final update for Apple’s aging former flagship.
 With that in mind, we want to take a look at the most important things to know about the iPhone 4s iOS 9.3.5 update.

 If you’re still holding onto the iPhone 4s it might be time to upgrade.
 The device is stuck on Apple’s aging iOS 9 software which means you won’t get the features from iOS 10, iOS 11, or Apple’s upcoming iOS 12 update.

 It also means you’re missing out on security updates and bug fixes for lingering iOS problems.
 If you run into a problem on your iPhone 4s, you’re on your own.
 The iPhone 4s is, and will continue to be, stuck on Apple’s iOS 9.3.5 update.

 If you’re just now getting around to updating your iPhone 4s and you’re coming to iOS 9.3.5 from iOS 9.3.4, your iOS 9.3.5 upgrade will be tiny as it features just three security patches and nothing else.